chaptercool/Recipe.io/README.md

 # Recipe.io
-Webpage with recipes that utilizes using  of third-party API (loading data from remote resource).
-Project only for educational purposes
+Webpage with recipes that utilizes using of third-party API (loading data from remote resource) and localstorage capabilities from JavaScript (for storing userdata).

-This is the main branch.
-It contains implementation of the website that is ready to use.
+This project is for educational purposes and not intended for normal use (due to localstorage low security level).